Today's Articles

 *Andraé Crouch was born on this date in 1942.
 He was a Black gospel singer, songwriter, arranger, recording artist, record producer, and pastor.

 In 1965, while attending Valley Junior College in California to become a teacher, he was called to the ministry and formed The Disciples with Perry Morgan and Billy Thedford.
-The group became a frequent attraction at "Monday Night Sing" concerts in southern California by Christian minister of music and composer Audrey Mieir, who frequently sponsored new Christian music groups.
+The group became a frequent attraction at "Monday Night Sing" concerts in southern California, sponsored by Christian minister of music and composer Audrey Mieir, who frequently supported new Christian music groups.
 Meir introduced Crouch to Tim Spencer of Manna Music Publishing, the first to publish one of his songs ("The Blood Will Never Lose Its Power," which Crouch wrote at 15 but tossed into the trash thinking it was inferior; his sister Sandra, thinking differently, salvaged it).

-Spencer helped launch their recording career by introducing them to Light Records founder Ralph Carmichael.
-Their first album, Take The Message Everywhere, was recorded in 1968.
+Spencer helped launch their recording career by introducing them to Ralph Carmichael, founder of Light Records.
+Their first album, "Take the Message Everywhere," was recorded in 1968.
 Sandra Crouch joined the Disciples in 1970.
-At Carmichael's urging, Crouch began to record his compositions in 1968 with the group's debut album, Take the Message Everywhere, released in 1969.
+At Carmichael's urging, Crouch began recording his compositions in 1968 with the group's debut album, Take the Message Everywhere, which was released in 1969.
 In 1972, the Disciples appeared on The Tonight Show.
 By 1985, they had also performed at the Hollywood Bowl and Carnegie Hall and toured 68 countries.
 Crouch's other popular songs from this period included "Through It All," "Bless His Holy Name," "Soon and Very Soon," "Jesus is the Answer," and "My Tribute."
 Their contemporary gospel sound reached beyond the traditional African American base and touched a racially and musically diverse audience.
 The Disciples disbanded in 1979, and Crouch continued with his solo career.

 His influence has extended to countless artists.
 Joe Sample, Wilton Felder, Dean Parks, David Paich, Phillip Bailey, Stevie Wonder, and other secular artists were featured in Crouch's major recording sessions.
 Crouch had a gift of bringing out unique voices in solos on his projects, including El Debarge on "The Lord is my Light" or Táta Vega on "Oh it is Jesus."
-With Bill Maxwell, he has co-produced projects for The Winans, Danniebelle Hall, and Kristle Murden.
+Bill Maxwell has co-produced projects for The Winans, Danniebelle Hall, and Kristle Murden.
 Many musical acts and solo performers covered his more famous works, including Elvis Presley ("I've Got Confidence"), further expanding Crouch's musical influence.
 On November 12, 1982, Crouch was arrested in Los Angeles for possession of cocaine after being stopped for erratic driving.
 Police declined to press charges.

 In 1986, Crouch composed the theme music for the Sherman Hemsley sitcom Amen, sung by Vanessa Bell Armstrong.
 In 1987, the Andraé Crouch Choir sang background vocals on Michael Jackson's singles "Man in the Mirror," "Keep the Faith," and "Will You Be There."
 "Soon and Very Soon" was performed at the public memorial service for Jackson at the Staples Center in Los Angeles.

 Between 1993 and 1994, his father, mother, and older brother died.
-Following his father's death, he took over as Senior Pastor at Christ Memorial Church of God in Christ in Pacoima, California, founded by his parents, serving alongside his twin sister Sandra.
-He was featured in the 1995 Warren Chaney docudrama America: A Call to Greatness.
+Following his father's death, he assumed the role of Senior Pastor at Christ Memorial Church of God in Christ in Pacoima, California, a church founded by his parents, alongside his twin sister, Sandra.
+He was featured in the 1995 documentary America: A Call to Greatness, directed by Warren Chaney.
 In 1996, Crouch's songs were the impetus for the Grammy Award-winning CD Tribute: The Songs of Andraé Crouch, which featured various artists performing some of his classic songs, including the Brooklyn Tabernacle Choir, Take 6, and Michael W. Smith.
-In 2006, he released Mighty Wind, a 40th-anniversary album.
+In 2006, he released "Mighty Wind," a 40th anniversary album.

 Crouch was hospitalized in early December 2014 for pneumonia and congestive heart failure.
 He was hospitalized again in Los Angeles on January 3, 2015, due to a heart attack.
 Andraé Crouch died five days later, on January 8, 2015, at 72.
 On the same day, his sister, Sandra, said, "Today, my twin brother, womb-mate, and best friend went home to be with the Lord.
 Please keep my family, our church family, and me in your prayers.
 I tried to keep him here, but God loved him best."